Originally published August 4, 2016 and updated July 15, 2019

 Dorm Move-In Day Tips

-Dress Wisely – While I want to look fashionable to meet the new parents and make a good impression, this is a time to dress practically more than fashionably.
+While I want to look fashionable to meet the new parents and make a good impression, this is a time to dress practically more than fashionably.
 It will be hot as heck and I’ll be bending over, lifting, carrying and doing lots of walking and stairs.
-I make sure than I can comfortably accomplish all those tasks in my outfit while maintaining my mom-modesty and hopefully look somewhat fashionable, too.
+I make sure than I can comfortably accomplish all those tasks on college move-in day in my outfit while maintaining my mom-modesty and hopefully look somewhat fashionable, too.

 I pack a snack bag with water bottles and granola bars.
 I always plan on taking my baby out to eat (and spend a few precious last minutes together), but the enormity of moving in and setting up all my baby’s stuff often means we’ll end up eating and drinking whatever I bring.